Yingwen-Liu/Wordle-Solvers_Bayesian-Minimax-Heuristic/README.md

 | `BayesianSolver` | 3.5998 | 3.6050 | Very high | Apply Bayesian search to find the word with highest entropy |
 | `RandomSolver` | ~4.1 | - | | Randomly select a word from the word list |
 | `FixedSolver` | 3.9835 | - | | Select the word that in the middle of the word list.
 A better standard of evaluation than `RandomSolver` |

-## Handlers
-- `NormalHandler`: ability to remove words that not match the feedback from the word list.
-- `PositionHandler`: additional ability to assign the most frequent letter to the green positions (where the letter is correct)

 ### With PositionHandler
 <img src="https://github.com/user-attachments/assets/d2270ae9-5ec0-4930-8a4d-258972c6cb88" alt="Figure_1" width="800"/>